yuvrajsagar17/yuvrajsagar17/README.md

 - ⚡ Fun fact: ...
 -->

+## 👋 Hi there,

-👋 Hi, I'm a Machine Learning Engineer with a strong focus on optimizing Large Language Models (LLMs) and deep learning frameworks.
-My passion lies in fine-tuning models and maximizing the use of Nvidia GPUs through custom CUDA kernel optimization.
+I'm a Machine Learning Engineer with a strong focus on optimizing Large Language Models (LLMs) and Deep Learning Frameworks.
+I like fine-tuning, merging and evaluating LLM models.
+Inspired from [llm.c](https://github.com/karpathy/llm.c) by **Karpathy**, I also love to explore and maximizing the use of Nvidia GPUs through custom CUDA kernel optimization.

-🔬 My current work includes:
+# 🔬 My current work includes:

 - **axolotl-finetune**: In this project, I've implemented simple and multi-GPU finetuning for LLaMA models, conducted Nous evaluation benchmarks, and will soon integrate model quantization techniques.
-- **CUDA Kernel Development**: Through my contributions to open-source projects like "llm.c", I’m focused on writing high-performance CUDA C/C++ kernels to optimize model training on Nvidia hardware.
+- **llama.c**: Implemented LLama3 architecture using custom CUDA C/C++ kernels to attain high-performance for model pretraining on Nvidia GPUs.

 🚀 I'm also deeply interested in cutting-edge ML research, particularly in the evolution of LLMs and improving their pre-training efficiency.